Ecommerce Profit Margins: Benchmarks and How to Improve

 Faisal HouraniFaisal Hourani· Founder & eCommerce Growth Strategist

-The margin benchmarks most stores never check — and seven levers that move the number
+The margin benchmarks most stores never check, plus seven levers that move the number

 What Is an Ecommerce Profit Margin?